Fkaragu/QuizBoard/README.md

 ## Behaviour Driven Development
 BDD is more documenting the behaviour of the program before starting to write code.
 For Quiz Board program below are specification.

+### Specification

+## Known Bugs

+## Technologies Used

+## Support and contact details
+In case of any problems reach me through my email:fkaragu@gmail.com

+### License
+Copyright (c) {2018} **{Francis Thande Karagu}** Permission is hereby granted, free of charge, to any person willing to obtain a copy of this program for personal use.
+However if the program will be used for commercial gain then a royalty fee will have to be paid to the author of the program.